7 Ways to Make Your Bike Feel Like New!

-Every brake manufacturer does it a little different.
-If you do a google search for your model of brake (I.E. Bleeding Shimano XT brakes) you will most likely find a some great tutorials that will walk you though how do it right.
+Every brake manufacturer does it a little different….but if you just do a google search for your model of brake (I.E. Bleeding Shimano XT brakes) you will most likely find a some great tutorials that will walk you though how do it it right.
 A little research and planning can save you frustration down the road.

-If you are confident in your mechanical skills then you should have no issues doing this on your own.
-If you are like me then you would rather take them to the shop and not worry about the frustration and potential mess.
+If you are confident in your mechanical skills then you should have no issues doing this on your own, but if you are like me and would rather just take them to the shop and not worry about the frustration and potential mess.

 If you are sure that your brakes don’t need bleeding or new pads check out this video that goes over a few tips you can do to give your old brakes new life:

 4. Clean Your Bike